Ch.5. I- A Baker From Goa, 10th-Eng

 *7. How is the baker very important for special occasions in the village?*

 Ans.
-The village baker was especially important for festival occasions.
+The village baker was especially important for festive occasions.
 The villagers were much fond of the sweet bread known as 'bol'.
 Marriage gifts were meaningless without these sweetbreads.
-Sandwiches, cakes, and Bolinhas are must for Christmas.
+Sandwiches, cakes, and Bolinhas are a must for Christmas as well as other festivals.

 *Long Answer*